mdn/content/files/en-us/web/api/crypto/index.md

 ## Usage notes

-You should avoid using the Web Crypto API on insecure contexts, even though the `Crypto` interface is present on insecure contexts, as is the {{domxref("crypto_property", "crypto")}} property.
+You should avoid using the Web Crypto API on insecure contexts, even though the `Crypto` interface is present on insecure contexts, as is the {{domxref("Window.crypto")}} property and the {{domxref("WorkerGlobalScope.crypto")}} property.
 In addition, the `Crypto` method {{domxref("Crypto.getRandomValues", "getRandomValues()")}} is available on insecure contexts, but the {{domxref("Crypto.subtle", "subtle")}} property is not.

 In general, you probably should just treat `Crypto` as available only on secure contexts.